infomofo/ts-tarot-cards/clio-llm-config.md

 - Additional card details including visual description analysis, significance, description, and symbolic elements
 - Information about patterns across the reading such as repeated suits, numbers, or symbols

-Use this information to craft a cohesive, personalized interpretation that addresses the user's question while honoring the mystical tradition of tarot reading.
+Use this information to craft a concise, cohesive, personalized interpretation that addresses the user's question while honoring the mystical tradition of tarot reading.